 Class will have some live in-person components, and some online components.
 The percentage of online versus in-person can vary by class.
-We will offer two types of hybrid courses: 1.
-Hybrid In-person and Remote where class will have both scheduled
+We will offer two types of hybrid courses:

+1. Hybrid In-person and Remote where class will have both scheduled in-person components and scheduled remote components.
 (Synchronous)